-Do not fill the cooling system faster than 5 L (1.3 US gal) per minute, in order to avoid air locks.
+Do not fill the cooling system faster than 5 L (1.3 US gal) per minute to avoid air locks.

-2. Fill the cooling system with Commercial Heavy-Duty Coolant.
-Add Supplemental Coolant Additive to the coolant.
-For the correct amount, refer to the Operation and Maintenance Manual, "Fluid Recommendations" topic (Maintenance Section) for more information on cooling system specifications.
+Fill the cooling system with the coolant/antifreeze.
+Refer to this Operation and Maintenance Manual, "Refill Capacities and Recommendations" topic (Maintenance Section) for more information on cooling system specifications.
 Do not install the cooling system filler cap.

-- 3. Start and run the engine at low idle.
+- 2. Start and run the engine at low idle.
 Increase the engine rpm to high idle.
 Operate the engine in order to open the engine thermostat.
-This procedure will allow any air in the system to be purged.
+This operation will allow any air in the system to be purged.
 Decrease the engine speed to low idle.
-Stop the engine. - 4.
-Maintain the coolant level at the maximum mark that is correct for your application.
+Stop the engine. - 3.
+Maintain the coolant level at the maximum mark that is correct for your application. - 4.
+Clean the cooling system filler cap.
+Inspect the gasket that is on the cooling system filler cap.
+If the gasket that is on the cooling system filler cap is damaged, discard the old cooling system filler cap and install a new cooling system filler cap.
+If the gasket that is on the cooling system filler cap is not damaged, perform a pressure test.
+If the cooling system filler cap does not retain the correct pressure, install a new cooling system filler cap. - 5.
+Start the engine.
+Inspect the cooling system for leaks and for the correct operating temperature.